nulab/zxcvbn4j/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/nulab/zxcvbn4j/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/nulab/zxcvbn4j/issues).

 ## License